rtCamp/docs.rtcamp.com/rtmedia/troubleshooting/conflict-diagnosis-guide-wordpress-plugins/index.markdown

     * Enable one plugin, check if the problem comes back.

-    * If the problem still doesn't reappear, disable this plugin and enable the next plugin.
+    * If the problem still does not reappear, disable this plugin and enable the next plugin.

     * Check if the problem reappears.